wp-plugins/newstatpress/readme.txt

 With the new ajax/javascript usage for variables in widget, the plugin is faster for a user being visit your site even with 1GB or more of database to use!

-Important: all previous versions from 1.0.1 are subject to XSS and SQL injection from an old Statpress routine.
+IMPORTANT: all previous versions from 1.0.0 are subject to XSS and SQL injection from an old Statpress routine.
 You have to use at least version 1.0.1.
-Unfortunately actually over 50% of people still use versions before 0.9.0!!!!
+Unfortunately actually 75% of people still use versions before 1.0.0!!!!
-Please update always to the latest version available.
+PLEASE UPDATE always to the latest version available.

 = Support =